Simon Collins was first elected MEAA federal president in 2015, and again in 2017 and 2019.

 (Federal President)

-(Federal Vice-President)
+(Federal Vice-Presidents)

 Bjorn Stewart

-(NSW board member)
+(NSW Board member)

 Glenn Hazeldine